rencalo770/gengine/README.md

 - https://rencalo770.github.io/gengine_doc

 ## the rule engine based on golang
-- this is a rule engine named **Gengine** based on golang and AST, it can help you to load your code(rules) to run while you did not need to restart your application.
+- this is a rule engine(or code dynamic load framework) named **Gengine** based on golang and AST, it can help you to load your code(rules) to run while you did not need to restart your application.
-- Gengine's code structure is Modular design, logic is easy to understand, and it passed the necessary testing！
+- Gengine's code structure is Modular design, logic is easy to understand, and necessary testing！
 - it is also a high performance engine

 ## Thinking in Design of gengine